KenDickey/Crosstalk/README.md

     + Need to pass location info thru for debug [TO DO!]
   - Read and execute Smalltalk code directly
     + Fill in bootstrap by transliterating Smalltalk runtime [*in progress*]
-    + Check baseline by porting ANSI unit test suite.
+    + Check baseline by porting unit test suites.
   - Look at runtime issues
   - Develop sensible combined Foreign Function Interface & Debugging infrastructure
   - _Bootstrap Morphic_ !